-Pōhakuloa Training Area contains approximately 5% of the total ʻōhi‘a forests on Hawai‘i Island.
-Because rapid ʻōhiʻa death continues to threaten ʻōhi‘a forests on Hawaii Island, Pōhakuloa Training Area’s Natural Resources Program monitors for symptomatic trees on the installation and collects samples to be tested when infection is suspected.
+Rapid ʻŌhiʻa Death (ROD) is a new fungal disease caused by two distinct species, Ceratocystis lukuohia and C. huliohia, that attack and kill ʻōhi‘a (Metrosideros polymorpha), the most abundant native tree and important keystone species in the state of Hawai‘i.
+U.S. Army Garrison Pōhakuloa Training Area (PTA) contains approximately five percent of the total ʻōhi‘a forests on Hawai‘i Island.
+Because ROD continues to threaten ʻōhi‘a forests on Hawaiʻi Island, the PTA Natural Resources Program (NRP) monitors for symptomatic trees on the installation and collects samples to be tested when infection is suspected.

-This operation contributes to an interagency initiative to document the distribution of rapid ʻōhiʻa death infected areas statewide as part of an early detection and rapid response program.
-The objective is to map and monitor rapid ʻōhiʻa death impacted areas, and track disease movement.
+The NRP partners with the Big Island Invasive Species Committee (BIISC) to conduct annual helicopter surveys of ʻōhi‘a forests on PTA as part of island-wide and state-wide ROD surveys.
+This operation contributes to an interagency initiative to document the distribution of ROD infected areas statewide as part of an early detection and rapid response program.
+The objective is to map and monitor ROD impacted areas, and track disease movement.

-Pōhakuloa Training Area has several characteristics that may help prevent or slow the establishment of rapid ʻōhiʻa death at the installation including large ungulate-free fenced areas, a high-elevation, and dry conditions.
+PTA has several characteristics that may help prevent or slow the establishment of ROD at the installation including large ungulate-free fenced areas, a high-elevation, and dry conditions.
+There are 15 conservation fence units totaling 86 miles in length that protect approximately 37,300 acres of native habitat at PTA.
+As of 2017, all of the fence units are considered to be ungulate-free.

-Data from recent and ongoing research indicate that dry forests, higher elevation areas, and those lacking nonnative ungulates (which may spread the fungus) all seem to have lower incidents of rapid ʻōhiʻa death infection compared to wet, lower-elevation forests and those with ungulates present.
+Data from recent and ongoing research indicate that dry forests, higher elevation areas, and those lacking nonnative ungulates (which may spread the fungus) all seem to have lower incidents of ROD infection compared to wet, lower-elevation forests and those with ungulates present.